alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="February 18 - Buttermilk, CO" vert="8,565ft" >}}
 Second day for our friend skiing was at beautiful Buttermilk.
-The mountain is known for it's beginner friendly terrain, and it didn't disapoint.
+The mountain is known for it's beginner friendly terrain, and it didn't disappoint.
 {{< /expandable-box >}}

 #### Week 6